lcfyi/jssh/README.md

 # Motivation

-Originally, I wanted to build a kitchen sink with a terminal emulator using `xtermjs` or `hterm`, but that ended up having poor mobile support.
-Thus, to avoid re-inventing the wheel, I fellback to just using simple HTML elements to emulate a terminal.
+Playing with `xtermjs` or `hterm` ended up revealing the fact that they're not very optimized for mobile, so I wanted to put something together that's more modern for simple "terminal-like" tasks.
+Thus, to avoid re-inventing the wheel, I fell back to just using simple HTML elements to emulate a terminal.

-The kitchen sink aspect is to support common functions that I used a Python shell for, such as common conversions and quick math.
+The goal is to create a mobile-friendly web front-end that can run quick functions that I normally used a Python shell for, such as common conversions and quick math.

-It supports mobile.

 # Setup

 1.  `npm install`
 2.  `npm run build`

-Output will be in `dist/`
+Output will be in `dist/`.
+Build runs the tests and packs it if successful.
+If you want to just pack, you can run `npm run pack`.

+# Tests

+Tests are in `tests/` using Jest.
+You can run them with `npm run test`.

 # decabyt.es